Curdflappers/CalculatorGame/README.md

 ### Rules

-Rules are comma-separated, no spaces in the separator please.
+Rules are newline-separated.
 Parentheses are used for visual purposes, do not include them in your input

 * Add (`+(op1)`) adds `op1` to `value`
 * Subtract (`-(op1)`) subtracts `op1` from `value`